tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/功能配置/直播转码_intl_en.md

 **You can create a transcoding template in two ways:**

 - Create a transcoding template in the CSS console.
 For detailed directions, see [Creating standard transcoding template](#C_trans), [Creating top speed codec transcoding template](#C_topspeed), and [Creating audio-only transcoding template](#C_audio).
-- Create a transcoding template for live channels with APIs.
-For specific parameters and samples, see [CreateLiveTranscodeTemplate](https://intl.cloud.tencent.com/document/product/267/30790).
+- Create a transcoding template for live channels using an API.
+For the API parameters and examples, see [CreateLiveTranscodeTemplate](https://intl.cloud.tencent.com/document/product/267/30790).

 ## Notes
 - CSS supports standard transcoding, top speed codec transcoding, and audio-only transcoding.
-Read the billing overview before using the service.
+Please read the billing overview before using the service.
    - [Live Transcoding > Standard Transcoding](https://intl.cloud.tencent.com/document/product/267/39604)
    - [Live Transcoding > Top Speed Codec Transcoding](https://intl.cloud.tencent.com/document/product/267/39604)
 - Compared with **standard transcoding**, **top speed codec transcoding** provides higher video quality at lower bitrate.
 Leveraging technologies including intelligent scene recognition, dynamic encoding, and CTU/line/frame-level bitrate control, top speed codec transcoding allows you to provide higher-definition streaming services at lower bitrates (30% lower on average).
-It is widely used for the streaming of games, shows, and other events.
+It is widely used for game streaming, showroom streaming, and event streaming.
 - After creating a template, you can bind it with a playback domain name.
 The binding takes effect in 5-10 minutes.
 - You can append the name of a transcoding template to the `StreamName` of a live stream to generate a URL of the transcoded stream.
 If you have specified the height and width or short and long sides of the transcoded stream, keep the original resolution as close to the values set as possible to prevent image distortion.
 - On the **Live Transcoding** page of the console, you can view the domain a template is bound to, as well as finer-granularity bindings performed via APIs.
 You can also [unbind](#untie) a template here.